pytorch/xla/docs/pjrt.md

   xmp.spawn(_all_gather)
 ```

-Note: Although the `pjrt://` init_method is not required on TPU v4, it is still
+Note: Although the `xla://` init_method is not required on TPU v4, it is still
 recommended.
 If you use `env://`, `MASTER_ADDR` must be set to IP host that has
 device 0, which is _not_ always worker 0.
-The `pjrt://` init_method finds this
+The `xla://` init_method finds this
-IP automatically and supports TPU v2/v3.
+IP automatically.

+Note: For TPU v2/v3, you still need to import
+`torch_xla.experimental.pjrt_backend`, as TPU v2/v3 support in
+`torch.distributed` is still experimental.

 For more information about using `DistributedDataParallel` on PyTorch/XLA, see
 [`ddp.md`](./ddp.md) on TPU V4.
 For an example that uses DDP and PJRT together,